SachinB0101/event-announcement-project/README.md

 - Make sure your API Gateway has CORS enabled to allow requests from the frontend.
 - TTL in DynamoDB is in **epoch time (seconds)**, so ensure your events store the correct expiration timestamp.
 - SNS subscriptions can be email, SMS, or other supported protocols.
-- CodePipeline can automatically deploy frontend and backend changes whenever updates are pushed to your repository.
+- CodePipeline can automatically deploy frontend and GitHub Actions for backend changes whenever updates are pushed to repository.
-- Access your application via **CloudFront URL:** [https://d3lnqu8pzyn695.cloudfront.net](https://d3lnqu8pzyn695.cloudfront.net)
+- Access application via **CloudFront URL:** [https://d3lnqu8pzyn695.cloudfront.net](https://d3lnqu8pzyn695.cloudfront.net)

----

-## License

-This project is licensed under the MIT License.

----

-## Author

 **Sachin Bhatt**
 - GitHub: [your-github-username](https://github.com/your-github-username)